hpe-storage/co-deployments/README.md

 ## Community

 Please file any issues, questions or feature requests you may have [here](https://github.com/hpe-storage/co-deployments/issues).
 However, see [SCOD](https://scod.hpedev.io/legal/support) for support inquiries related to your HPE storage product.
 You may also join our Slack community to chat with HPE folks close to this project.
-We hang out in `#NimbleStorage`, `#3par-primera`, and `#Kubernetes`.
-Sign up at [slack.hpedev.io](https://slack.hpedev.io/) and login at [hpedev.slack.com](https://hpedev.slack.com/)
+We hang out in `#alletra`, and `#Kubernetes`.
+Sign up at [developer.hpe.com](https://developer.hpe.com/slack-signup/) and login at [hpedev.slack.com](https://hpedev.slack.com/)

 ## Contributing